-The APRG is a pioneering multi-disciplinary research group that meets monthly to discuss and disseminate ideas exploring the impact of the arts on prosocial attitudes and behaviour.
-Hosted and led by Professor Dominic Abrams from the Centre for the Study of Group Processes, the group draws on expertise from across the academic and voluntary sectors.
+The APRG is a pioneering multi-disciplinary research group that meets most months to discuss and disseminate ideas exploring the impact of the arts on prosocial attitudes and behaviour.
+Hosted and led by the Centre for the Study of Group Processes at the University of Kent with People United, the group draws expertise from across the academic and voluntary sectors.

-- Students and academics from other disciplines at the University of Kent and other universities (for example across the arts and humanities)
+- Students and academics from other disciplines at UKC and other universities (for example across the arts and humanities)

 - Arts organisations

 - Voluntary/ third sector organisations